The Trademarks Law Review: Russia

 Another novelty is that in addition to individuals and legal entities engaged in the production of goods designated by GI or AO, the amendments provide for the possibility of registration of AO and GI by associations of persons that produce goods or introduce them to the market.
 At the same time, persons belonging to such associations will receive the right to use AO or GI registered in the name of the association.

 The amendments provide for the possibility of providing GI protection for goods originating outside the Russian Federation.
-For such GIs, the applicant, in addition to the information provided for Russian GIs, will have to confirm the compliance of the foreign GI with the requirements established for the GI by the Civil Code of the Russian Federation and his exclusive right to this GI in the country of origin.
+For these GIs, the applicant, in addition to the information provided for Russian GIs, will have to confirm the compliance of the foreign GI with the requirements established for the GI by the Civil Code of the Russian Federation and their exclusive right to this GI in the country of origin.

 Registration of marks